MikeMpapa/CogBeacon-MultiModal_Dataset_for_Cognitive_Fatigue/README.md

 **Filename structure:** This data can be found in the folder named fatigue_self_report.
 The self reports are stored as csv files for each session and the name of these files follow the same structures as the eeg session folders and facial keypoints session folders.
 Each record in the csv indicates how the total number of times a user has pressed the button at this specific point of the game.
 Each row of the csv corresponds to a game round.
 For example an a value of "3" in row 50 means that in that until the 50th round the user had pressed the button 3 times.

 ### 4. User Performance:
 For every round of every session, the system logs a set of metrics and scores related to user performance with respect to the task.
-For each session, user performance metrics are stored as a csv and each file follows he same naming convention as the other type of data, with an additional metric at the end of the filename indicating the total score of the user at the end of the game comuted by summing the individual user scores at each round.
+For each session, user performance metrics are stored as a csv and each file follows he same naming convention as the other type of data, with an additional metric at the end of the filename indicating the total score of the user at the end of the game computed by summing the individual user scores at each round.
 The formula for estimating user scores at each round can be found bellow.
 Each record of the csv consists of the following metrics:
 * **Round Number:** An integer value indicating the current round.
 * **Question number:** An integer value indicating the current question number under a specific rule type.
 * **Level:** An integer value indicating the current level of the test.
 It indicates number of possible choices offered by the system: 2,3,4 or 5.